beThek/BecodePresentation/README.md

 	* Collaboration
 	 * Open Mind
 	* Respect
-         * projects
+         * projects & Challenges
         * algorithmic thinking
 	* Project orientation

-### How are we different from Academic Learning?
+### How are we different from Universities?

 Colleges and Universities teach you theoretically, furthermore the exercises provided is not relevant to today's job market.
-We differentiate ourselves by testing your capabilities by parctising with real world projects.
+We differentiate ourselves by testing your capabilities by practising with real world projects, our learning tecniques will permit you to be adaptable in today's current job market.